waste is collected every other week from April to November on your scheduled

 Acceptable Leaf and Yard Waste Materials

-- Leaves, shrubbery, brush and tree trimmings, flowers, weeds, plants (soil removed), pumpkins, and corn stalks.
+- Leaves, shrubbery, brush and tree trimmings, flowers, weeds, plants (soil removed), pumpkins, corn stalks

 Unacceptable Leaf and Yard Waste Materials

-- Grass clippings, rocks, tree stumps, dirt, soil, sod, kitchen scraps, flower pots/trays, animal droppings, and painted/treated wood
+- Grass clippings, rocks, stumps, dirt, soil, sod, root balls, kitchen scraps and food waste, flower pots/trays, animal droppings, driveway and road sweepings, painted/treated wood

 - Branches, twigs and cuttings that are not tied and not in secure bundles